adiba0-0/Cat-Ku/README.md

 ## Acknowledgements

 Cat-Ku was built as a hackathon project to combine the logic of Sudoku with a playful cat-inspired theme while creating an enjoyable browser-based puzzle experience.

-Cat-Ku was built as a hackathon project to combine the logic of Sudoku with a playful cat-inspired theme while creating an enjoyable browser-based puzzle experience.